-$P_2 = (P_1 X T_2) / T_1$
+$$P_2 = (P_1 X T_2) / T_1$$

-For example: if you are pressure testing an R410A system at a design test pressure of 33 bar gauge (34 abs) and the temperature at the outset is 20°C, but when you return the following day to check on the test the temperature has dropped to 15°C then the expected pressure would be 32.4 bar gauge (33.4 bar abs): [(34 X 288)/293] = 33.4
+For example: if you are pressure testing an R410A system at a design test pressure of 33 bar gauge (34 abs) and the temperature at the outset is 20° C, but when you return the following day to check on the test the temperature has dropped to 15° C then the expected pressure would be 32.4 bar gauge (33.4 bar abs): [(34 X 288)/293] = 33.4

-The drop in pressure of 0.6 bar gauge (approx. 8 psi) may have occurred due to the drop in temperature, NOT necessarily a leak.
-A further check over the joints in the system should be made before concluding whether or not the pressure drop has taken place due to temperature only.
+The drop in pressure of 0.6 bar gauge (approx. 8 psi) has occurred due to the drop in temperature NOT a leak.

 Note: this document is based on knowledge available at the time of publication and is meant for general purposes, not for reliance on in relation to specific technical or legal issues, in which case you should always seek independent advice.
 No responsibility of any kind for any injury, death, loss, damage or delay however caused, resulting from the use of the advice and recommendations contained herein, is accepted by the authors or others involved in its publication (including the Building Engineering Services Association).
-08/12/2016
+09/02/2022